zengbing15/felix/README.md

 npm start
 ```

-Then you can interact with felix to send and pay red envelops and don't forget to prepare a CKB Testnet address with enough tokens, you can use [Nervos Aggron Faucet](https://faucet.nervos.org/) to claim CKB Testnet tokens.
+Then you can interact with felix to send and pay red envelopes and don't forget to prepare a CKB Testnet address with enough tokens, you can use [Nervos Aggron Faucet](https://faucet.nervos.org/) to claim CKB Testnet tokens.

 ### Use [`ckb-cli`](https://github.com/nervosnetwork/ckb-cli)(recommended tool) to sign the messages